The Many-Coloured Land, Julian May (1981)

 In the early twenty-first century, Earth is invited to join the Galactic Milieu and by the middle of the century an intergalactic human civilisation is well-established.
 Many humans are “metapsychics”, as are many of the aliens in the Galactic Milieu.
 But there are also humans who don’t fit into this new peaceful metapsychic-administered galactic civilisation.
 Fortunately, a French professor invented time travel so these misfits have somewhere to go.
 Unfortunately, it can only take them six millions years into the past, the Pliocene era, and it’s one way.
 Nonetheless, plenty decide to take the trip, so much so that a small industry builds up around the Rhône valley cottage where the professor built his time machine.

 The Many-Coloured Land concerns the adventures of one particular group of time-travellers, Group Green, and those they meet in the Pliocene.
 The book is divided into a prologue and three sections.
 The first section introduces the members of Group Green, and their reasons for choosing exile in the Pliocene.
-One is a widowed palaeontologist, another is an ex-metapsychic who lost her powers after a near-fatal accident; there’s also a xenophobic starship captain, a berserker miner, a young female ring-hockey plater, an incorrigible rogue, an anthropologist chasing his love, and a nun looking for somewhere to be a hermit.
+One is a widowed palaeontologist, another is an ex-metapsychic who lost her powers after a near-fatal accident; there’s also a xenophobic starship captain, a berserker miner, a young female ring-hockey player, an incorrigible rogue, an anthropologist chasing his love, and a nun looking for somewhere to be a hermit.
 Unfortunately, the Pliocene is not the untapped wilderness everyone expected.
 When Group Green arrive, they discover that it’s inhabited by a pair of humanoid alien races, the Tanu and the Firvulag, who have more or less enslaved the seventy thousand or so humans who have travelled there since the time machine was first used.
-The Tanu are tall and beautiful and powerful metapsychics thanks to torcs they were about their necks.
+The Tanu are tall and beautiful and powerful metapsychics thanks to torcs they wear about their necks.
 The Firvulag, on the other hand, who are actually the same race as the Tanu, are short and ugly and don’t require torcs for their metapsychic powers.

 On arrival in the Pliocene, Group Green are taken to Castle Gateway by human guardians, where their possessions are taken from them and they are tested for latent metapsychic abilities (some do much better than others in this).
 For some reason never full explained, everyone travels through time in fancy dress, like it’s some sort of convention masquerade.
 The miner dresses like a Viking, for example, the starship captain like the Flying Dutchman, and the ring-hockey player wears the outfit she wears during a match (which is a sort of stylised hoplite armour).